ivankruchkoff/google-authenticator/readme.txt

 == Changelog ==
 = 0.50 =
-* New maintainer
+* New maintainer ivankk
-* Code remediated to meet WP standards
+* Conditionally include base32 class

 = 0.49 =
 * More streamlined sign-up flow for users, configuration screen for admins.